Beyond the Told

 It seems tremendously silly to criticize the scarcity of conservatives in academia while simultaneously dissuading conservatives from pursuing the education necessary to attain such positions.
 What other outcome can you realistically expect?
 Of course, this paradoxical stance has significant implications for the academic landscape and the broader societal discourse.
 Conservatives would be wise to reconsider […]

-When Empathy Inadvertantly Becomes Sabotage
+When Empathy Inadvertently Becomes Sabotage

 It seems that there has been an alarming and growing trend to emphasize perception-driven approaches, emotional responses, and leadership models such as servant leadership, which typically prioritize empathy and emotion over strategic foresight and critical analysis.
 While these methods appear well-intentioned, focusing on emotional connectivity, their overuse can literally sabotage long-term goals, organizational efficiency, and […]